 I smiled.
 “Goodbye.”

 I made it to town and some soldiers directed me to the army’s training field.
-When I made it there, I was told to stand in line.
+When I made it there, a soldier told me to stand in line.
 One by one young men would step into a tent, then step back out of the tent through a separate opening wearing a blue bandanna on their arm.
 When I got to the front of the line, I kept hearing someone cry out right after a person stepped into the tent.
-It came to be my turn, and I stepped into the darkness.
+It came to be my turn, and I stepped into the twilight.
 A shirtless, veteran fighter, with rippled muscles and scars, sat behind a low burning fire of embers.
 He looked me in the eye.
 Then he whipped his hand out from behind his back and threw something at my face.
 I caught it.
 I cursed.
 It hurt my hand, a chunk of iron, and it would have hit me right in the face!

-The fighter asked, “What’s your name?”
+“What’s your name?”
+The fighter asked.

 I almost threw the iron pellet back at him.
 “Memnock.”